 |---|---|

-| Start an instance | Click Start in the Actions column to restart a stopped instance. |
+| Start an instance | Click Start in the Actions column to restart a stopped instance |

-| View instance details | Click the instance name to open the details page.
-The page shows Basic Information and Configuration Information. |
+| View instance details | Click the instance name to open the details page showing Basic Information and Configuration Information |

 | View associated DLC jobs | In the Associated Task column, hover over the icon to view the job ID.
-Click the ID to go to the job details page. |
+Click the ID to open the job details page |

 | View associated datasets | In the Associated Dataset column, hover over the icon to view the dataset ID.
-Click the ID to go to the dataset details page. |
+Click the ID to open the dataset details page |

 | View running duration | The Running Duration column shows how long the instance has been running since the last start.
-The duration resets when the instance is stopped. |
+Duration resets when the instance is stopped |

 | Stop an instance | Click Stop in the Actions column.
-To schedule an automatic stop time, click Auto-stop Settings in the Actions column. |
+To schedule automatic stop time, click Auto-stop Settings in the Actions column |

 Troubleshooting